chris17453/nocodedb/README.md

 ## License
-This project is licensed under the GNU General Public License v3 -- se the LICENSE.md file for details
+This project is licensed under the GNU General Public License v3 -- see the LICENSE.md file for details

-~EOF